defano/wyldcard/README.md

 `script`    | Retrieves or replaces the current script of the button `id`        | Returns the buttons id.
 Each part has a globally unique id that is assigned at creation and cannot be changed.
-`name`      | Returns or sets the script-addressable name of the button `title`     | Returns or sets the title of this button
+`name`      | Returns or sets the script-addressable name of the button `title`     | Returns or sets the title of this button (in Apple's HyperCard there was no `title` attribute; the name visible to the user and the name used to identify the button to scripts was one in the same property, `name`).
-`left`      | Returns or sets the left-most border of the button's location `top`	      | Returns or sets the top-most border of the button's location `width`     | Returns or sets the width of the button (in pixels) `height`    | Returns or sets the height of the button (in pixels) `visible`   | Returns or sets the visibility of the button (a Boolean value).
+`left`      | Returns or sets the left-most border of the button's location (i.e., the button's x-coordinate on the card) `top`	      | Returns or sets the top-most border of the button's location (i.e, the button's y-coordinate on the card) `width`     | Returns or sets the width of the button (in pixels) `height`    | Returns or sets the height of the button (in pixels) `visible`   | Returns or sets the visibility of the button (a Boolean value).
 When invisible, the button is not drawn on the screen and receives no messages from the UI.